ijsnow/algorithms-fall-2015/Assignment4/PartA/README.md

-I decided to implement this recursevely and iteratively for fun to see if there was a big time difference.
-All test cases were the same except the first one which was rougly ```0.0s``` for the iterative algorithm and ```0.076s``` for the recursive algorithm.

 # The recursive algorithm does not work.
 I have not updated it to work in the dynamic way like the iterative function.

 ***This was copied from the assignment description and modified slighlty for github***